ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - Is your user adoption metrics predictable?
 - Is your revenue predictable?
 - What about your business gives it staying power for the next 10 years?
+- What set of choices will you make that are differebt from the players in the market?

-## What not to do
+## What Not to do
 - Build things that people don't want
 - Spend too much time building things without feedback from your end users
+- Make assumptions about things without getting data
 - Make assumptions about things without getting insights
 - Spending too much time in your head
+- Be ambigious or unclear in your statements and reasoning

+## Tangible
+- Find a person that fits your target userbase and talk to them as soon as possible
+- Develop a set of questions to ask them to better your understanding.
-Making High Quality Decisions fast and early.
+- Making High Quality Decisions fast and early.

 ## Where businesses get created:
 - Human Survival
-- Resource Extraction
-- Protection
+    - Housing
     - Physical Security
+    - Employment
+    - Food
+    - Clothing
+    - Healthcare
 - Advancement in Human Potential
+    - Education
+    - Fitness/exercise
+- Amplify the Human Experience
+    - Leisure
+    - Art
+    - Fashion
+    - Travel
+- Advancement in Social Status
+    - Luxury
+- Resource Extraction
 - Beauty
-- Education
 - Advancement in Efficiency
-- Amplify the human experience
+- Entertainment
     - Sport
+- Commerce
+- Transportation
-- Entertainment
+    - Automobile
-- Leisure
+- Insurance
-- Art
+- Financial Services
-- Advancement in social Status

 ## Business
 - After there is product-market-fit, there is a business
 - A product built that serves a customer that is willing to pay

 ## Company
--

 1. Startups are hard because you are creating things from scratch that hasn't been done before and the path to doing so is not clear and straight forward.